Report identity theft

 Check all your online accounts – including your email accounts.
 Look for anything suspicious, because this can help identify how long ago you may have been compromised and will prepare you for conversations with your financial institutions and law enforcement if needed.

-We're here to help, day and night.
-If you suspect your account has been compromised, Contact us immediately.
+We're here to help you day and night.
+So if you suspect your account has been compromised, contact us immediately.

 Call your banks and credit card companies.

 Ask for the fraud departments, explain what’s happened, and ask what they can do to help.

 4. Never let your guard down

 Prevent a repeat offense.
 Identity theft can strike twice.
 Once personal security has been breached, thieves may have access to more information than you originally notice.
 Be even more vigilant about regularly updating passwords, keeping contact information current and accurate, checking account activity, and making sure nothing seems suspicious.

 Be more careful than before.
 It's critical that you check your account activity and balances regularly after any incident.
 Victims are much more likely to be struck again.
 Use unique, strong passwords for each site and review the security of your PC and mobile devices.